Jo7/Coursera-Getting-and-Cleaning-Data-Project/Codebook.md

 - An identifier of the subject who carried out the experiment.

+### The tidy data set

-### The `tidydata.txt` created is a data set with the average of each variable for each activity and each subject.
+The `tidydata.txt` created is a data set with the average of each variable for each activity and each subject.

 ## Identifiers